40 Facts So Funny They're Hard to Believe

-One brogrammer’s unusual way of weaning himself off Facebook
+One brogrammer had an unusual way of weaning himself off Facebook.

 Maneesh Sethi, a computer programmer, hired a woman (at $8 an hour) to slap him in the face every time he tried checking Facebook during working hours!
-If only he had simply read our 11 Easy Ways to Conquer Your Smartphone Addiction!
+Smartphone addiction is real people!

-While he was in graduate school, astrophysicist Neil DeGrasse Tyson considered becoming a stripper to earn extra money.
+While he was in graduate school, astrophysicist Neil DeGrasse Tyson considered becoming a stripper to earn extra money, according to an interview with The University of North-South Whales.
 He visited a club and watched dancers perform to the song Great Balls of Fire.
 Tyson left immediately and became a math tutor instead.
 We're thrilled, of course.
-If Tyson were an X-rated performer, he wouldn’t be part of the 15 Podcasts That Will Make You 15 Percent Smarter!

-There's a village in southern Norway actually named “H*ll.”
+There's a village in southern Norway actually named "Hell."
 And get this: every winter it freezes over!

-We're more prepped for a zombie invasion than you ever knew!
+We're more prepped for a zombie invasion than you probably knew.

 The actual U.S. Centers for Disease Control and Prevention has a real website devoted to "zombie preparedness."